 BA (Hons.)
 Political Science & Law and Society: York University, M.A.
 Political Science: University of Western, LL.B.: University of Windsor, practicing law since 2008

-Asha also teaches constitutional law at Wilfrid Laurier University, and provides important mentorship to her students regarding their career goals and aspirations.
+Asha teaches constitutional law at Wilfrid Laurier University and provides important mentorship to her students.

-A strong commitment to academic success is important to Asha.
-While Asha pursued her post-secondary education, she received numerous academic awards, including an award of excellence in labour, employment and administrative law when she was at the University of Windsor.
+While Asha pursued her post-secondary education, she received numerous academic awards, including an award of excellence in labour and employment law.
 She also graduated in the top 15% of her law class.